 How To Get Medical Marijuana

-If you are a resident of a legal state interested in trying medical marijuana to treat Bell’s Palsy or other medical conditions, you will first need to consult with a certified doctor in order to get a medical marijuana card.
+If you are a resident of a legal state interested in trying medical marijuana to treat Bell’s Palsy or other medical conditions, you will first need to consult with a marijuana doctor to get a medical marijuana certification.
 To get started, simply fill out the MMJ patient registration form, press submit and a physician or clinic representative will contact you as available.